glitchdotcom/coffeetime/readme.md

  - run coffeetime manually using a command

  Steps to release
- - MVP tasks in `skills/coffeetime.js`
+ - MVP tasks in `skills/coffeetime.js` DONE
+ - remove excess skills
  - test everything on our [test slack](https://glitchcoffeetime.slack.com/messages), making sure it is able to send messages to all the users - helping with this testing is a great task for newbies
+ - update app name + slack hooks
  - install in the fog creek slack
  - move json file to .data
+ - test with limited number of users on fog creek slack

 # Code Backlog
 - use "@slackname" in response